 Here’s another cool weaving craft for your older kids to try.
 Straw Weaving!
 All you need is a few drinking straws, tape and yarn, and your kids can make bracelets, necklaces, headbands and bookmarks for themselves or to trade with friends.

-As you know, my daycare hooligans are really into weaving right now (see all of our weaving projects here).
+As you know, my daycare hooligans love yarn crafts, and they’re really into weaving right now (see all of our weaving projects here).
 The other day we made these these woven paper plate bowls, and most recently, we tried straw weaving!

 Oh my goodness.
 It couldn’t be any easier, and the pieces make up really quickly, so your kids can make quite a few projects in no time.